 Sharing a building with many UN agencies, UNU-IAS offers a unique learning environment for its diverse international student body.

-The UNU Library offers access to a range of academic books, over 10,000 electronic journals, World Bank and OECD publications, and official UN documents issued since 1946.
+The UNU Library offers access to a range of academic books, over 20,000 electronic journals, official UN documents issued since 1946, and publications in the International Monetary Fund, World Bank, and Organisation for Economic Co-operation and Development e-libraries.
 All students are provided with a comprehensive library orientation session at the beginning of the course.
-Students also have access to the libraries of International Christian University, Sophia University, and The National Graduate Institute for Policy Studies.
+Students also have access to the libraries of International Christian University, Ochanomizu University, Sophia University, Temple University Japan, and The National Graduate Institute for Policy Studies.